Before we dive into the full HubSpot Sequences explanation, do you know how many emails it takes to make a sale?

 - Personalized surveys

-HubSpot Sequences can be a powerful tool for your sales team to interact with prospects and close more deals, especially when they’re backed by strategy.
+When used correctly, HubSpot Sequences can be a powerful tool for your sales team to interact with prospects and close more deals, especially when they’re backed by a smart strategy.

 What’s worked for you?
 Any sales sequence pro tips or success stories from your company?
 Share them in the comments below!